Earthquakes on May 7, 2026

 2.7 km---✓ ReviewedUSGS →

-This magnitude 2.7 event was detected 217 km WSW of Adak, Alaska on May 7, 2026, with origin time 16:21 UTC.
+At 16:21 UTC on May 7, 2026, a magnitude 2.7 tremor occurred 217 km WSW of Adak, Alaska.
 At a depth of just 2.7 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 50.871°, -179.309°.
+Coordinates: 50.871°, -179.309°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: